 Price: Street Tacos range from $9.95 – $12.95 and come with three tacos.

-Personal Note: This joint has quickly climbed up to the top of my taco chart for Mexican cuisine in Uptown.
-They are pretty popular for lunch, so service can be hit or miss depending on how slammed they are.
-However, the tacos are surely worth the wait if the restaurant is filled to capacity.
+Personal Note: They are pretty popular for lunch, so keep in mind that service can be slower depending on how slammed they are.
 My favorite tacos are the Coca Cola Carnitas and Grilled Steak (which comes with a layer of crispy fried cheese….
 Yaaaas!).

 715 Providence Rd.